HOPE FOR THE HOMELANDS

 - Rape & Domestic Abuse, Victim Resources and Counselling

 - Suicide Prevention

 - Youth Education/Programs

 There is no other organization out there doing it like us.
-Utilizing local talent and including elders is a fundamental part of our formula.
+Utilizing talent and including elders is a fundamental part of our formula.
 The combination of events is tailored to give the people an experience they have never had.
 It is sure to remind them that they are just as capable of greatness, as they watch people from their local communities on stage performing at their best.
 The event showcases talent both in performance and artwork.
 The testimonials are heart felt and inspiring.
 During events, there are booths with valuable resources for people fighting addiction or for those who know people that are fighting addiction.
-For families with younger children, there will be carnival like activities outside or surrounding the stage.
+With these events there is something for everyone.